 • Administrative time (sometimes)

 In 2025, application fees for rentals are still common, though they are increasingly regulated by state and local laws.
 These fees typically range from $25 to $75 per applicant, though in high-demand cities, they can exceed $100.
-Importantly, paying a rental application fee does not guarantee that you’ll get the rental, only that your application will be reviewed.
+Importantly, paying an application fee for rental does not guarantee that you’ll get the unit, only that your application will be reviewed.

 What is an Application Fee for Apartments?

-An application fee for apartments is a specific type of rental application fee charged when applying for apartment units (in privately owned buildings, managed communities, or corporate rental complexes).
+An application fee for apartments is a specific type of application fee for rental charged when applying for apartment units (privately owned buildings, managed communities, or corporate complexes).

 This fee typically covers the cost of verifying your identity, checking your rental history, confirming employment and income, and reviewing your credit report.
 Many apartment complexes outsource tenant screening to third-party services, which is one reason fees may vary.